 Dolphin Nautilus CC Plus Pool Cleaner

-This energy-efficient, sustainably designed pool cleaner is great because, like other Dolphin brand cleaners, it doesn’t need to connect to your filter or pump to do its magic, making it a great energy saver.
+This energy-efficient pool cleaner is great because, like other Dolphin brand cleaners, it doesn’t need to connect to your filter or pump to do its magic, making it a great energy saver.
 It’s automatic so you can walk away and let the robot do its thing for you in just two hours.
 And then it’s time to get swimming again.
-Set it on a daily timer so it does the job as much as you’d like.
+What’s more, you can even schedule it to clean your pool either daily, every other day or every third day.
 You’ll never be caught cleaning your pool alone again.

 Dolphin Nautilus CC Supreme Pool Vacuum Cleaner